AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 # Creating your First App Builder Application

-In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and develop an App Builder Application.
+This is a guide through the steps to set up and develop an App Builder Application.
+Please refer to the [Common issues](first_app.md#common-issues) section at the end of this page to resolve any problems you encounter.

-1. Set up Local Environment
-2. Create new Project on [Adobe Developer Console](/console)
-3. Sign in from the [CLI](https://github.com/adobe/aio-cli)
-4. Bootstrap new App using [CLI](https://github.com/adobe/aio-cli)
-5. Anatomy of an App Builder Application
-6. Developing the Application
-7. Deploying the Application

-If you run into any issues during development, please first refer to the [Common Issues section](first_app.md#common-issues) on this page.

-## 1. Set up Local Environment
+## 1. Check your environment and tools

-Ensure your local environment and tooling is up to date.
-Instructions are here: [Setting up Your Environment](https://developer.adobe.com/app-builder/docs/getting_started/#local-environment-set-up).
-Make sure you have access to App Builder as described here [How to Get Access to App Builder](../overview/getting_access.md).
-If are have not yet been granted access, you may want to wait before proceeding.
+Make sure your local environment and tooling are up to date by reviewing [Local environment setup](../getting_started/setting_up.md), and access to App Builder as described in [Get access to App Builder](../overview/getting_access.md).

-## 2. Create a new Project on Developer Console
+## 2. Create a new project on Developer Console

-[Adobe Developer Console](/console) gives you access to [APIs](/apis), [SDKs](https://github.com/adobe/aio-sdk) and developer tools to integrate, and extend Adobe products.
-In App Builder, you need access to [Adobe I/O Runtime](/runtime) credentials used for deploying your application, and access to API credentials if you want to access Adobe [APIs](/apis) in your application.
+[Adobe Developer Console](/console) gives you access to [APIs](/apis), [SDKs](https://github.com/adobe/aio-sdk) and Developer tools to integrate and extend Adobe products.
+In App Builder, you will need access to [Adobe I/O Runtime](/runtime) credentials to deploy your application, and access to API credentials if you want to access Adobe [APIs](/apis) in your application.

-Follow the instructions to set up your project:
+Follow these instructions to set up your project:

 1. Navigate to [Adobe Developer Console](/console).

     ![Adobe Developer Console](../images/console-1.png)

-2. Use the IMS Org Switcher in the upper right corner to select the IMS organization you want to use, if it is not the correct one.
+2. Use the IMS Org Switcher in the upper right corner to select the IMS organization you want to use if it is not the current one.

     ![Org Switcher](../images/console-2.png)

-3. Once you are in the correct organization, Under `Quick Start`, click on the option to `Create project from template`.
+3. Once you are in the correct organization, click on `Quick Start` and select the option `Create project from template`

-   > **Note:** if you don't have the `Create project from template` option, confirm the IMS org is correct.
-If it is, you do not yet have access to App Builder.
-   > Make sure you followed the process for [How to Get Access to App Builder](../overview/getting_access.md).
+   > **Note:** if you don't see the `Create project from template` option, confirm that the IMS org is correct.
+If it is, you do not yet have access to App Builder: recheck the process in [Get access to App Builder](../overview/getting_access.md).

 4. Select `App Builder` from the list of templates.